ainurx/blogs-lrvl/README.md

 Please run the following command for app configuration & running it in local environment

+### ENV setup
+create .env file and copy paste key value from .env.example to it

 ### Create database
 create MySQL database with name **blogs_lrvl**